Frequently Asked Questions

 Screaming correctly should never hurt, and singing full and loud should never be a strain.
 It’s all about getting control over the right muscles, and moving the resonance of the sound into the right place so that you can sing relaxed and still get a full sound.
 The simple rule of thumb, if it hurts, you’re damaging your vocal cords.

-Can you teach me to add grit or fry to my voice?
+Can I add grit or fry to my voice without damaging it?

-If I'm dealing with a cold, how can I get my voice back quickly?
+Help!
+I'm sick!
+How can I get my voice back quickly?

-Ester C, Ionic Zinc (or just vitamin C and zinc in general, if your stomach can handle it), and a ton of water are your friends right now – not just for getting over the cold, but for prevention as well.
-A decent nasal rinse can help too, such as a nettie pot.
-I personally use Yin Chiao or Old Indian Wild Cherry Bark when I have a cold, and often get rid of it in a couple of days.
+Although we are not doctors, Ester C, Ionic Zinc (or just vitamin C and zinc in general, if your stomach can handle it), and a ton of water are your friends right now – not just for getting over the cold, but for prevention as well.
+A decent nasal rinse, such as a nettie pot, Yin Chiao and Old Indian Wild Cherry Bark can help too.
 Be careful with antihistamines, because they can dry you out.
 In the long-run, preventing a cold is easier than getting rid of one.
-In short, immune boosters, hydration, and the straw exercise I describe in my warmup videos, will help you recover much more quickly than without them.
+In short, immune boosters, hydration, and the straw exercise (seen in our videos), will help you recover more quickly.

-I suggest purchasing a small pump spray bottle that you can put water in to keep your vocal cords specifically hydrated during singing.
-It will help you during our lessons as well, so we don’t have to worry about you drying out while we work on expanding your range.
+We suggest purchasing a small pump spray bottle that you can put water in to keep your vocal cords specifically hydrated during singing.
+It will help you during lessons as well, so you don’t have to worry about drying out while working on expanding your range.
 Remember to drink plenty of water and that it can take 10 to 20 minutes to cycle through your body and affect your vocal cords.
-Additionally, I’ve found that using a personal steam inhaler for 10 minutes before singing works wonders for the voice, and super hydrates your vocal cords.
+Additionally, using a personal steam inhaler for 10 minutes before singing works wonders for the voice, and super hydrates your vocal cords.

-What can you do to help me have more endurance on stage?
+How can I have more endurance on stage?

 - Improve my projection and breathing